Waxxyyy/Arkanoid/README.md

 ﻿# Arkanoid
 # Arkanoid game.
-Goal - anihilate all bricks and get as much score as possible
+Goal - anihilate all bricks and get as much score as possible.
+Yay!!